OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

 ### Cache-Control Headers/Expires Headers (Meta Tags) ###
 Cache-Control was introduced in HTTP 1.1 whereas Expires header has introduced in HTTP 1.0.
-So we must use both of them for better support of clients.
+So both must be used for better support of clients.

 #### Cacheability: ####
 * **`public`** - Indicates that the response may be cached by any cache.
 This gives a greater performance gain and a much